cerebris/jsonapi-resources/README.md

 ## Client Libraries

-Any libraries listed on [JSONAPI Examples](http://jsonapi.org/examples/) should be compatible with this jsonapi-resources.
+JSON API maintains a (non-verified) listing of [client libraries](http://jsonapi.org/implementations/#client-libraries) which *should* be compatible with JSON API compliant server implementations such as JR.

 ## Installation